ace720/scripts/README.md

 This repo contain a compilation of various scripts to automate linux chores!

 ## **Introduction**
 In this repo, one can find various helpful scripts written in bash for automating linux chores like cleaning up unneeded files (generated or created by the user).
-Because these scripts require scheduling, we will use 'systemd' timers for scheduling,'systemd' timers provide a flexible mechanism for scheduling and managing jobs and services.
+Because these scripts require scheduling, we will use `systemd` timers for scheduling,`systemd` timers provide a flexible mechanism for scheduling and managing jobs and services.

+## **Scripts in this repo**
+1. Scripts for empting folder contents.
+   To keep files organized, i have created a temporary directory called `temp` which stores all files that i won't be needing them after working on them, especially some other people files that happened to use my computer to accomplish that particular task.
+So instead of manually locating and deleting those files, this script helps empting those files without any manual intervention.

+2. Script for managing installation and other services for Arch Linux.
+  This script helps people who are scared of command line, but are using linux.

  ## **Why we use systemd timers**
  1. It is easy to schedule scripts, even starting a specific process as soon as the machine boots.
  2. Also `systemd` timers provide a mechanism to run missed jobs which is an advantage over cron scheduling unless you are using `anacron`.